 Chasmothecia on the exfoliating bark release sexual spores during rainy weather above 50°F from budbreak through bloom.
 This weather also favors infection that results in individual powdery spots, called colonies, on the surface of leaves growing close to the bark.

 Many asexual spores (conidia) are produced on the surface of powdery mildew colonies.
 Under optimal conditions of mild temperatures and high humidity, a single spore can germinate, infect the plant, and produce a new colony and a new crop of spores in 3 days.
 Temperatures over 85°F and/or sunlight (ultraviolet) inhibit conidia germination.
+Nights where temperatures fall below 40°F can damage colonies, increase the time new ones form, and reduce their size.
 Free water from rain and/or irrigation can wash conidia off a colony, burst conidia, or result in poor or abnormal germination of conidia.
+Formation of new chasmothecia occurs around verasion and into the fall.

 Grape berries are highly susceptible from the time calyptras (hoods) fall off to shortly after bloom when berries are about pea size (BBCH 73 to 75).
 Susceptibility of the fruit drops rapidly after that time.
 Grapes do not get new infections on fruit after 8% Brix but can still have sporulation up to 15% Brix.
 Leaves and canes, however, can be infected up to and past harvest.